Basking in the warm sunshine and breeze is one of the great, simple joys of living.

-The glass panel placed in the upper half of the door is smaller in this case, but it still occupies most of it.
+The glass panel placed in the upper half of the door is smaller in this case, but it still occupies most of the door.
 The bottom part made of solid material makes the doors more stable.
-This kind of door is suitable if you open and close them frequently.
+This kind of door is suitable if you are going to open and close your door frequently.

 ½ Panel Storm Door

 This model looks like a standard front door.
-The glass takes half of the door while another part is made of solid material.
+The glass takes half of the door while the other part is made of solid material.
 The positive side of this type is that you can make it pet-friendly by creating a tiny entrance at the bottom for your furry friend.

 You can also choose a storm door with retractable screens.

 In the simplest form, retractable screens do what the name implies, they retract.
 Essentially retractable screens roll up into a protective housing, becoming virtually invisible when not in use.

 Storm doors can check a lot of boxes for homeowners.
 Whether it’s ventilation, security, or insulation a storm door is bound to increase the comfort of your home.

 If you think your home would benefit from the addition of a storm door, consider contacting Graber Supply.

 We are a home building supplier in Miami County, IN and we offer quality storm doors as well as other products like doors and windows, kitchen and bathroom cabinets, countertops, and DECRA roofing.

 The best part of it all is that working with us couldn’t be easier: